SierrabaseLab/AI_beginner_course/docs/source/index.rst

 ==============================================

 We indtroduce
-    - the way to Install Nvidia Jetson nano Devloper kit
+    - Install Nvidia Jetson nano Devloper kit and it settings
-    - the way to Train AI models
+        - 1. Install Prerequisites and Dependencies for Tensorflow
+        - 2. Donwload Our Projects from Github.
-        - **Image Classification**
+    - Jetson
-            - Tutorial 1 : MNIST
-            - Tutorial 2 : Fashion-MNIST
+        - **Do it Yourself : MNIST**
-        - **Object Detection**
+            - 1. Training Phase
-            - Data Preparation (For Face Detection)
+            - 2. Data Preparation
-            - Train with YOLOv5
+            - 3. Inference

+        - **Let's Use Opensource : Jetson-Inference**
+            - 1. Build opensource
-            - Inference with Camera
+            - 2. Inference with Camera

 .. toctree::
    :maxdepth: 2